hilbix/tino/howto/git/sparse-shallow.md

 > If you are not networked, you can also do:
 >
 > ```
-> git rev-list --objects --all
+> git rev-list --missing=allow-any --objects --all
 > ```
 >
 > This will show, that there is only a single object yet:
 >
 > ```
 > f5156283188139e434676fbb4661c0673631cc16
-> fatal: unable to access 'https://chromium.googlesource.com/chromium/src.git/': Could not resolve host: chromium.googlesource.com
-> fatal: bad tree object 7456467aafc93b8739bdea7d37790fdcc4d1c1e6
 > ```
 > > Notice `tree 7456467aafc93b8739bdea7d37790fdcc4d1c1e6` above
 >
-> For some unknown reason `git` seems to try to pull in something from remote here.
-> No questions asked.
+> If `--missing=allow-any` is left away, `git` apparently tries to download the missing objects from the remote.
+> Which is very slow, as this does one request per object, and there are many.

 Now set the sparse checkout information: